dannydi12/pi-led-server/README.md

 Several LED routines have already been pre-programmed to set a coding structure guide and so any newcomer can get started as quickly as possible.
 So let's get started!

-**Reminder: I built out a React front-end to abstract all of this to a simple interface.
-That project can be found [here](https://google.com).**
+**Reminder: I built out a React front end to abstract all of this to a simple interface.
+That project can be found [here](https://github.com/dannydi12/pi-led-client).**

 Simply send HTTP requests to the API to control the LED strip.